 Keep your backpack stocked and packed with everything you might use on a daily basis: Camino Guide, Accommodation Map, sun hat, rain clothes, sunscreen, sunglasses, Medical and foot care, toilet paper whatever other items you feel will be necessary.
 Every morning check and pack water and food for the day, doing this will support you to have a calm morning and a stress-free day.

 Take your baggage to be transported to the foyer before 8 am.
 Have your breakfast then when you are ready, start walking!

 5, 6, 7 … hours on Camino are waiting for you.

-You will find Yellow arrows clearly marking the way on Camino, get into the practice of paying attention to them to avoid adding extra kilometers to your day.
+You will find Yellow arrows clearly marking the way on Camino, get into the practice of paying attention to them to avoid adding extra kilometres to your day.
 Each of us has our own walking rhythm, set your pace and stick with it, don’t try to keep up with or slow down for others as it will make your day more difficult.
-To best enjoy your Camino arrange to meet friends at stops along the way or at days end.
+To best enjoy your Camino arrange to meet friends at stops along the way or at the day’s end.

 *Many Pilgrims like to start the day early, a personal choice.
 In the summer the earlier the better as it is very hot around 2 – 3 pm.

 Most days you will find places to stop and rest.
 Under the shade of a tree, cool hamlets, fountains in passing, villages and little cafes serving food and coffee, however, there are days when there is nothing for many km.
 It’s always good to know how far between villages to ensure you carry enough water and food in your backpack; on the long stretches, you can sit rest and revive so you can comfortably make it through your day.
 Crossroads Travel provides you with a guidebook that clearly states the stages and what is available to you for the day ahead, you just have to look at it.